 In order to get information about possible negative effects of electromagnetic fields in the athermal range, the mentioned effects were also investigated at exposures below the limits.

-In a review about the effects of radiofrequency electromagnetic fields on male fertility carried out on behalf of the German Federal Office for Radiation Protection (BfS), Pophof analyzed the scientific literature available and came to the following results (Pophof 2014, summarized in German on the website of the BfS): Six of the seven available human studies on male fertility carried out at exposures below the limits, indicate that frequent cell phone use may lead to reduced fertility.
+In a review about the effects of radiofrequency electromagnetic fields on male fertility carried out on behalf of the German Federal Office for Radiation Protection (BfS), Pophof analyzed the scientific literature available and came to the following results (Pophof 2014): Six of the seven available human studies on male fertility carried out at exposures below the limits, indicate that frequent cell phone use may lead to reduced fertility.
 However, influencing factors which may have distorted the results were only partially or not taken into account at all.
 Moreover, the studies were mostly conducted on patients who had already fertility problems.

 In most in vitro studies on sperm, a change due to the field influence was detected in at least one of the parameters studied, while several other parameters often remained unchanged.
 According to Pophof 2014, all older studies have methodological shortcomings of varying degrees.
 Thermal effects cannot be excluded in many of these experiments.
 In recent in vitro studies of a better quality, effects on sperm were shown at a SAR of 1 W/kg or more.